-The College suggests that persons with a physical disability who are considering applying for admission on a full- or part-time basis schedule a visit with the Director of Special Services and a tour of the campus to discuss program accessibility and the needs of the individual.
-Handicapped applicants who plan to enroll in the College are encouraged to advise the Director of Special Services of their need for auxiliary aids, readers, interpreters, taped materials or other services and devices as far in advance as possible before classes begin.
+The College suggests that persons with a physical disability who are considering applying for admission on a full- or part-time basis schedule an appointment with a college counselor and a tour of the campus to discuss program accessibility and the needs of the individual.
+Handicapped applicants who plan to enroll in the College are encouraged to advise the college counselor of their need for auxiliary aids, readers, interpreters, taped materials or other services and devices as far in advance as possible before classes begin.